joshuamschmidt/acne/README.md

 Ind sample outputs do not have batch, job ID etc identifiers appended as prefix/suffix nor are stored in batch/id specific subfolders.
 This should change! have now added prefix to ind split files.
-Will need to update persample meta data to make it ind sample specific.
+Will need to update per sample meta data to make it ind sample specific.